trolund/mbse-drone-collaboration-simulation/README.md

 This project have been done as a part of the course 02223 - Model-Based Systems Engineering at DTU in the Fall of 2022

+## Dependencies

+To run the project please install the following packages by using pip or pip3:

+  pip3 install pygame pygame_gui dependency_injector

+## Config

+The config file **config.ini** contains all the global parameters. the file is group by sections '[section]'

+* init_scale - the scale the simulation starts at.

+# Definitions (Conventions of the project)

+## Neighborhood (env) structure

+* Road : "R"
+* Ground: “.”
+* Delivery spot: "S"
+* House : "H" (could be nice)

 # Ideas to investigate

 * speed of truck